 What do you offer classes in?

-We offer classes in the following skills: aerial silks, aerial hoop (lyra), static trapeze, flexibility and contortion, hand balancing (handstands), partner acrobatics, tumbling, aerial sling (hammock), cirque conditioning, fire spinning, Corde Lisse, Chinese Pole, Spanish web, and more.
+We offer classes for ages 6+ in the following skills: aerial silks, aerial hoop (lyra), static trapeze, flexibility and contortion, hand balancing (handstands), partner acrobatics, tumbling, aerial sling (hammock), cirque conditioning, fire spinning, Corde Lisse, Chinese Pole, Spanish web, and more.

 We do not necessarily offer all classes all the time.
 Our Fire Arts classes for example, are only offered in warmer months.

 When are your classes?

 Right now Air Temple is open six days a week: Sunday – Friday, though that sometimes changes session to session.